kanimaru/twitcher/README.md

 # [Beta] Twitcher
 .. is a Godot Library for implementing Twitch functionality in Godot.
 The main purpose is to use this library for easier overlay development.
-The goal for the future is to provide also features to use this for interactive Twitch games.
-The library is target for beginners cause the biggest audience of Godot are beginner Devs at all.
+The library can also be used to support Twitch game integration.

 ## Features
 - Integration of Authorizationsflows (Auth Code, Client Credentials, Device Code, ~~Implicit~~)